 Visual Marketing Checklist for an Effective Content Strategy

-So you have a content marketing strategy in place, and you know what you want your images, videos, charts, or infographic to look like.
+So you have a content marketing strategy in place, and you know what you want your images, videos, charts, or infographics to look like.
 But you’re not too sure if you’re doing it right.

 Here’s a checklist for doing visual marketing that’s effective and within legal compliance.